-This is my first post about my dad since he passed.
-I actually uninstalled Facebook from my phone on the drive home to Arizona and pretty much avoided all social media for a year.
-Occasionally I would read a few posts on my laptop, but could not get myself to ‘like' or comment on anything.
-I just didn’t see the point.
-I needed time to think.
+This is my inaugural post about my dad since his passing.
+I found myself removing Facebook from my phone during the drive home from California to Arizona, and took a year-long hiatus from all social media platforms.
+Occasionally, I would browse through posts on my laptop, but I couldn't muster the strength to interact – to 'like' or comment.
+I needed the time to reflect.

-Nutsack Foods is my way of staying busy and happy, but I want it to be more than that.
-I want it to mean something.
-I want it to make an impact, so today I’m donating $100 to The Damon Runyon Cancer Research Foundation in my father's name, and every year Nutsack Foods will donate a portion of it’s revenue to Damon Runyon in memory of David Sutherland.
-I have no idea how much money this will be, but it’s better than nothing.
+Nutsack Nuts is my way of keeping myself occupied and maintaining a semblance of happiness, but my ambitions extend beyond that.
+I want it to be meaningful, to make an impact.
+To honor my father, today I am donating $100 to The Damon Runyon Cancer Research Foundation in his name.
+Every year henceforth, Nutsack Nuts will donate a portion of its revenue to Damon Runyon in memory of my father, David Sutherland.
+The exact amount remains unknown, but any contribution is better than none.

-So please, grab a Nutsack (or two) and share them with the people you care about.
-Let your friends know about Nutsack Nuts on Facebook, Twitter, Instagram or Pinterest.
-It may seem a little nutty, but with your help, this silly little Nutsack company can make a difference.
+So, please, purchase a Nutsack (or two), savor it, and share it with those you cherish.
+Spread the word about Nutsack Nuts on Facebook, Instagram, Pinterest and Twitter.
+It may seem a little offbeat, but with your help, this humble nut roasting company can make a real difference.

 If you would rather donate directly to the same cause…